owenobyrne/aib-internet-banking-api/README.md

 I wanted to be able to access my bank account information from various sources, so I created this screenscraping API for AIB Online Banking.

+This version (v2) is the newer version of AIB Online banking (2015).
+To use the older version, checkout branch (online-banking-v1).

 ###Implementation
 Screenscraping a banking website requires very accurate imitation of a real user using a browser.
 User-Agents are important.
 The sequence of links you navigate